 to provide Double Match and Triangulation data that can be used to help determine genealogical relationships.

-DMT was selected as one of 10 semi-finalists in the RootsTech 2017 Innovator Showdown
+DMT placed 3rd in the RootsTech 2017 Innovator Showdown

 Click here to Download*

 * Double Match Triangulator contains no adware, spyware, viruses or malicious software of any type.

 For your safety, the download files are digitally signed.
 This will verify that it is my program